 2. Whether the President's recess-appointment power may be exercised to fill vacancies that exist during a recess, or is instead limited to vacancies that first arose during that recess.

 3. Whether the President's recess-appointment power may be exercised when the Senate is convening every three days in pro forma sessions.

-Yesterday, the Chamber's National Chamber Litigation Center and its co-counsel filed a brief in the Supreme Court on behalf of their client and the Chamber’s member, Noel Canning Corp., in its challenge to the President’s unconstitutional recess appointments to the NLRB.
+Yesterday, the Chamber's National Chamber Litigation Center ("Litigation Center") and its co-counsel filed a brief in the Supreme Court on behalf of their client and the Chamber’s member, Noel Canning Corp., in its challenge to the President’s unconstitutional recess appointments to the NLRB.
 The case before the Court presents three questions regarding the President’s recess-appointment power under the Constitution.

 On the first question presented, the brief argues that the Recess Appointments Clause empowers the President to fill vacancies “during the Recess of the Senate, by granting Commissions which shall expire at the End of their next Session.”
 By linking “the Recess” to the “next Session,” the Clause makes clear that the President may make unilateral appointments only during “the Recess” between enumerated Senate “Sessions.”

 On the second question, the Recess Appointments Clause states that the President may make recess appointments only to fill “Vacancies that may happen during the Recess.”
 As the uniform understanding of this provision at the founding and for decades after confirms, the Clause means what it says: The vacancy must “happen during”—i.e., arise during—the Recess.
 The Executive claims that “may happen during” actually means “happen to exist,” but that construction erases “may happen during” from the Clause, while contravening the uniform understanding of the framers.